 “I was older than most of my classmates and didn’t see how any of them would ever be able to understand where I was coming from or what I had done.
 I really had to make an effort to explain how my experience changed my outlook on college.”

-Every day, Veterans connect with resources, services, and support that effectively address the issues impacting their lives.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources, services, and support to address the issues impacting their lives.
 If issues at school are interfering with your health and well-being or getting in the way of your relationships, daily activities, or ability to study, you may want to reach out for support.
 Consider connecting with:

 Explore these resources for helping Veterans address school-related issues.